-A student on financial aid suspension may appeal by submitting a Financial Aid Appeal Form, an academic plan and all requested documents to the Financial Aid Office.
-The student must indicate reasons why he or she did not achieve minimum academic standards.
-Acceptable reasons for an appeal are personal injury or illness, death or serious illness of an immediate family member, employment changes, divorce/separation in the student's immediate family, or another unexpected circumstance beyond the student's control.
+A student on Financial Aid Suspension may appeal loss of financial aid eligibility due to a failure to meet Satisfactory Academic Progress standards by submitting a Financial Aid Appeal Form, an Academic Plan and all requested documents to the Financial Aid Office.
+The student must indicate why he or she did not achieve minimum academic standards in the most recently measured term.
+Acceptable reasons for an appeal are personal injury or illness, death or serious illness of an immediate family member, employment changes, divorce/separation in the student's immediate family, or other verifiable circumstances causing hardship and significantly contributing to poor academic performance.
+In addition, the appeal must explain what has changed in the student's situation that will allow the student to make Satisfactory Academic Progress at the next evaluation.
 Students may only appeal the same situation once.
-Previous medical history cannot be used as an acceptable reason for ongoing semesters.
+Previously cited medical issues cannot be used as an acceptable reason for ongoing semesters unless the student can explain what has changed in the student's situation that will allow the student to make Satisfactory Academic Progress at the next evaluation.
 The student must provide supporting documentation for the appeal.